Divyashrimb/First/README.md

 Empif:- This code has the If statement
-Empswitch:- This is the demo for Switch statement Empcont:- This is the demo for control statements
+Empswitch:- This is the demo for Switch statement Empcont:- This is the demo for control statements ReverseString:-- This code is for a simple reverse of a String